Scalar and tensor mesons in $d\bar d$, $s\bar s$ and $gg\to f_0, f_2$: Interpretation

-In the tensor wave, we find practically no contributions above $f_2'(1525)$ in $B_s\to\jpsi f_2$ decays.
-In contrast, in radiative $\jpsi$ decays into $\pi\pi$ there is a significant intensity at 2210\,MeV~\cite{Klempt:2022qjf}.
-The low-mass tensor mesons are nearly ideally mixed, a high-mass $n\bar n$ tensor meson may also be ideally mixed.
-Then it is produced only via the $d\bar d$ initial state and not via $s\bar s$.
-In $B\to\jpsi\ +$ meson decays, the phase space ends at 2183\,MeV.
-Hence the 2210\,MeV peak position cannot be observed but there is also no onset of a resonance that might show up at the end of the phase space.
-Above $f_2(1270)$ , practically no tensor contribution is observed.
-In radiative $J/\psi$ decays, the intensity above $f_2(1270)$ or, respectively, $f_2'(1525)$ is also rather small.
-The intensity increases only above 1900\,MeV and peaks at 2210\,MeV.
+In $B\to J/\psi +$ meson decays, the phase space ends at 2183,MeV.
+Therefore, the 2210,MeV peak position cannot be directly observed, but there is no indication of a resonance onset at the end of the phase space.
+Above $f_2(1270)$, we observe practically no tensor contribution.
+Similarly, in radiative $J/\psi$ decays, the intensity above $f_2(1270)$ or $f_2'(1525)$ is also rather low.
+However, the intensity starts to increase only above 1900,MeV and peaks at 2210,MeV.

-We interpret the enhancements of intensity in radiative $\jpsi$ decays at 1865\,MeV in the scalar wave and at 2210\,MeV in the tensor wave as effect of gluon-gluon interactions.
-The wave function of highly excited scalar states has little overlap with the initial $s\bar s$ state, hence the production rate is small.
-This is particularly true in the case of tensor-meson production.
-In radiative $\jpsi$ decays, the two initial-state gluons form a glueball mixing with scalar or tensor mesons.
-This mixing is not suppressed by wave function effects, and the production rate has a component that is proportional to the glueball content.
+We interpret the enhancements of intensity in radiative $ J/\psi $ decays at 1865,MeV in the scalar wave and at 2210,MeV in the tensor wave as effects of gluon-gluon interactions.
+The wave function of highly excited scalar states has little overlap with the initial $s\bar s$ state, resulting in a small production rate.
+This is particularly evident in the case of tensor-meson production.

+In radiative $ J/\psi $ decays, the two initial-state gluons can form a glueball through mixing with scalar or tensor mesons.
+Unlike direct production from $s\bar s$, this mixing is not suppressed by wave function effects.
+Therefore, the production rate includes a component that is proportional to the glueball content.
+The high production yields of the scalar and tensor mesons compared to those in $B_{(s)}\to J/\psi +$ meson decays support the assumption that the scalar and the tensor glueball play a significant role in radiative $J/\psi$ decays.
+Note that these conclusions remain unchanged when the data on radiative $J/\psi$ decays are fitted with a smaller number of resonances as in~\cite{Rodas:2021tyb}.
+Relevant is the total intensity in the mass range from 1600 to 2200 and not how the intensity is shared between individual resonances.